ska-telescope/ska-low-cbf-fw-corr/designs/correlator/README.txt

 # 5. Generate the c config file for use by the fpga viewer application :
 # Result will be in build/ARGS/correlator
+# ccfg file (a more readable version of the register map) will be in build/ARGS/correlator/correlator.ccfg
-# This is also done automatically when running args?
+# Can also regenerate the ccfg file only by running :
-python3 $SVN/tools/args/gen_c_config.py -f vitisAccelCore
+python3 $SVN/tools/args/gen_c_config.py -f correlator

 # Note that the fpga map file (python structures with register names and addresses) will be in build/ARGS/py/correlator/fpgamap_???.py